-For today’s interview, we spoke to Stefan Landolt, founder of thingdust.
-What started as an idea to solve a problem in his everyday life has since evolved into a B2B solution that made it through all of the Kickbox phases up to spin out.
-Read on to find out more about his journey with Kickbox and thingdust!
+rready took the time to speak to Stefan Landolt, founder of thingdust.
+What started as an idea to solve a problem in his everyday life has since evolved into a B2B solution that made it through all of the KICKBOX phases up to a spin out.
+Read on to find out more about his journey with the KICKBOX program and thingdust!

-What brought about the pivot that led to thingdust as it is today?
+rready: What brought about the pivot that led to make thingdust what it is today?
 And was it challenging to make the switch?

-The Kickbox process certainly had a significant impact on your idea!
+rready: The KICKBOX process certainly had a significant impact on your idea!
 How did the process impact you personally?

-One key lesson that I learned from the Kickbox process was the importance of feedback – whether that’s from the market itself or experts around you.
+Stefan: One key lesson that I learned from the KICKBOX process was the importance of feedback – whether that’s from the market itself or experts around you.
 For example, I created a kind of smoke test for thingdust.
 I made a fake website and ran Google ads to find out if anyone would be interested in a solution like this.
 This approach also taught me that it’s ok to go ahead even if the idea isn’t 100% matured yet.
 You can test something that isn’t perfect on a small scale and gain beneficial insights.
-This experimental mentality gives you much more space to develop rather than always waiting until you think something is complete or perfect before getting off the starting blocks.

 Today most of our customers are in the DACH region, and our projects vary in size and duration.
 Overall, we have approximately 4000 sensors in use at present!
 Now that we have more experience as a team and our existing product and projects are running smoothly, we’ve been able to focus on coming up with new ideas.
 We have a new project in the pipeline with an increased focus on sustainability, which is an area we would like to explore further.
 Otherwise, we want to continue with our current model of combining our work at thingdust with our other jobs.
 I enjoy being able to work on my passion project while maintaining variety in my working life.
 For us, this is a sustainable model for the future.